gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/typogenetics.md

 In the real genetics of life on Earth, our DNA is made of four molecules called nucleobases: Cytosine (C), Thymine (T), Guanine (G), and Adenine (A).
 All the information for how to build a person, a peanut, or a parrot is encoded in a long and winding sequence of these four bases.

-Hofstadter is exploring this genetic code can be interpreted to build proteins, which in turn assemble new strands of DNA.
-This "strange loop", as he would call it,
+In his book, Hofstadter explores what he calls a "strange loop" &mdash; how is it that this genetic code can be interpreted to build complex machines called proteins, which have the power assemble more strands of DNA?

 ### Larger codon size